 Director Edwards emphasized that the District advocates for all rate-payers and not just low-income rate-payers.

-6. Update on Pure Water Monterey Expansion - Status of Water Purchase Agreement; Alternate Financing Options

-David J. Stoldt provided a verbal update on Pure Water Monterey- Expansion, Water Purchasing Agreement, Alternative Financing Options and answered committee questions.
+6. Update on Pure Water Monterey Expansion - Status of Water Purchase Agreement; Alternate Financing Options David J. Stoldt provided a verbal update on Pure Water Monterey- Expansion, Water Purchasing Agreement, Alternative Financing Options and answered committee questions.
 He stated the District will transmit the signed Water Purchasing Agreement to Cal-Am in San Diego, CA, however noted the company has indicated their unwillingness to sign off on the agreement due to their belief that the CPUC's recent decision created a short-fall in cost recoveries.
 He noted that on January 19, 2023; the District will respond to the application for rehearing as submitted by Cal-Am to the CPUC and may produce additional filings based on the status of status of the application.
 Currently, Stoldt stated the Expansion project is at a stand-still.
 In response to Edwards, Stoldt stated the District can proceed on the Expansion without Cal-Am describing in detail the WIFIA credit rating process, and future challenges he foresees as it relates to the MPTA lawsuit and conversion to an enterprise fund.
 Stoldt mentioned to move forward with the Expansion, the District would need to raise revenues and initiate a Proposition 218 process.
 Laredo provided a brief status update on the MPTA 2 and 3 lawsuits.
 He mentioned, Judge Panetta will hold a hearing in December 2022 on the MPTA 2 lawsuit and anticipates an appeal to be filed by either the District or MPTA on her ruling, when it is made.
 David J. Stoldt, General Manager left the meeting at 12:25 p.m.

-Further discussions ensued regarding water reserves and supplies; and Cal-Ams statement indicating that it may have to over-pump the Seaside Basin and may potentially violate Condition 2 of the Cease-and-Desist-Order 95-10.
+Further discussions ensued regarding water reserves and supplies; and Cal-Ams statement indicating that it may have to over-pump the Seaside Basin and may potentially violateing Condition 2 of the Cease-and-Desist-Order 95-10-as a result of not starting construction on the Expansion.

-Chair Edwards opened public comment.
-The following comments were directed to the committee:

-- (a) Melodie Chrislock, Executive Director with Public Water Now: Inquired if the District can build the expansion and operate the plant and if the CPUC can compel to sign off on the agreement. - (b) Saoirse Folsom: Concurs with Chrislock's and Edward's comments.
-Raised the question if the District can make the CPUC aware of the Cal-Am's misuse of the two ASR Wells mentioned earlier in the meeting in order to compel the company to sign-off on the agreement. - (c) Jason Campbell: Agrees with Edwards that the District should find avenues to finance and purchase the expansion and bring it online. - (d) Tammy Jennings: Questioned if anyone can make a complaint before the CPUC and concurs with Edwards on his comments on an alternative plan absent Cal-Am.
+Formatted: Font: Not Italic Draft Minutes - December 14, 2022 | Water Supply Planning Committee Meeting -- Page 5 of 5 Chair Edwards opened public comment.
+The following comments were directed to the committee: - (a) Melodie Chrislock, Executive Director with Public Water Now: Inquired if the District can build the expansion and operated the plant and if the CPUC can compel to sign off on the agreement. - (b) Saoirse Folsom: Concurs with Chrislock's and Edward's comments.
+Raised the question if the District can make the CPUC aware of the Cal-Am's misuse of the two ASR Wells mentioned earlier in the meeting in order to compel the company to sign-off on the agreement. - (c) Jason Campbell: Agrees with Edwards that the District should find avenues to finance and purchase the expansion and bring it online. - (d) Tammy Jennings: Questioned if anyone can make a complaint before the CPUC and concurs with Edwards on his comments on an alterativealternative plan absent Cal-Am.
 Laredo commented rate-payers can make a complaint against the CPUC.